nus-cs2103-AY2425S1/ip/docs/README.md

 <img width="905" alt="Screenshot 2024-09-16 at 10 54 18 AM" src="https://github.com/user-attachments/assets/614ec9fb-6803-4883-bec8-f87c772997cf">

-Beeboo is a easy to use app used to manage your tasks, be it todos, deadlines or events.
+Beeboo is a easy to use app used to manage your tasks, be it todos, deadlines or events for your everyday needs.

 ## Table of contents